KallDozer/Project_Varns_Vazques_Weber/README.md

 Note: even a smaller road-system from previous students, that was provided by Dr. Kider, showed this kind of behavior of colliding cars, when it comes to intersections.

 Additional the AnyLogic Personal Learning Edition only allows users to run models for only an hour.
-This limits us to use real world data to accurately simulate problems that run for a minimum of 24 hours.
-We also assume that the AnyLogic Personal Learning Edition lacks processing power in that it is unable to handle the amount of variables, parameters, agents, etc. that we have included within our model - is it not built for such high, processing power models that contain high values.
+This limited us in using real world data to accurately simulate problems that run for a minimum of 24 hours.
+We also assumed that the AnyLogic Personal Learning Edition lacks processing power in that it is unable to handle the amount of variables, parameters, agents, etc. that we have included within our model - is it not built for such high, processing power models that contained high values.
-For example, when we tried to use the exponential-function for the arrival-rate, the source didn't produced entities anymore.
+For example, when we tried to use the exponential-function for the arrival-rate, the source did not produced any further entities.
-All these factors forced us to simplify the code or assuming specific behavior to be be able model this project.
+All these factors forced us to simplify the code or assume specific behaviors to be able to model this project.

 Furthermore, we discovered that the system is also limited in creating a high amount of entities (we used 28 sources for the cars).
-We also observed, that the amount of cars is varying, when we just changed the StayProb and/or BpProb (we didn't changed the arrival rates).
+We also observed, that the amount of cars varies.
+When we just changed the StayProb and/or BpProb (we didn't changed the arrival rates).
 We suppose, that the system was just creating an entity, if there was space on the road.
-Another reason for this result could be, that cars are pushed into the system when calculation-power was available, because with an added bypass the road-lenght has been increased and therefore we expected that the road-system should be able to handle more cars, but surprisingly, less entities had been created.
+Another reason for this result could be that cars were pushed into the system when calculation-power was available.
+With an added bypass, the road-length increased and, therefore, we expected that the road-system should be able to handle more cars.
+We then observed that less entities had been created.

-To sum up, the most interesting part of this project/problem was the research, on how we could model and simulate a highway-traffic that has neither a beginning nor an end.
-And we think, that if we would be able to do it again we wouldn't choose a highway with 14 on-/off-areas (by using a fictional scenario of a smaller version of the A10) to be able to implement additional functions and to be able to observe their impact on our model and the behavior of the agents.
+To sum up the most interesting part of this project/problem was the research on how we could model and simulate a highway-traffic that has neither a beginning nor an end.
+Looking back on this, we believed it would have been best to not choose a highway with 14 on-/off-areas (by using a fictional scenario of a smaller version of the A10).
+A smaller highway system would have possibly allowed us to implement additional functions and to be able to observe their impact on our model and the behavior of the agents.

 Overall, we learned a lot about building up a traffic-network by using Anylogic and are sure that we will be able to create a sufficient model for a smaller scenario (e.g. a standard-intersection).

 ## Future Work

-For future implementation, we would first of all like to run our model in the Professional Edition of AnyLogic, because as we stated in the previous section, the Personal Learning Edition has a lot of limitations (e.g. code-size < 200 blocks, simulation-time < 1 hour), that forced us to simplify and assume certain characteristics of the system to be able to run our model to have relevant results.
+For future implementation, we would first of all like to run our model in the Professional Edition of AnyLogic because, as stated in the previous section, the Personal Learning Edition had a lot of limitations (e.g. code-size < 200 blocks, simulation-time < 1 hour), that forced us to simplify and assume certain characteristics of the system to be able to run our model to have relevant results.
 We would want to utilize the features in the AnyLogic Professional Edition, in hopes that we can run our model more realistic and to be able to observe the resulting impact of these and other possible modifications.
 Further, we believe that we will not be as limited in what we can do with our model and also run it for a full day versus the one hour maximum from AnyLogic's Personal Learning Edition.

 Having additional 6 months, we would also try to implement our scenario in other available simulation- or programming-languages and trying to identify the differences in their results.
 One of this possible simulation-language is VISSIM that is specialized in the field of traffic-simulation (In contrast to Anylogic, which is a very good all-round simulation tool that is able to solve smaller problems from different areas satisfactorily).

 We would also be interested in testing a gaming engine to help visualize and simulate our model that was originally built in this experiment.
-We would lean towards using Unreal Engine to run/explore such a realization of our traffic-system.
+We would lean towards using Unreal Engine to run/explore such a realization of our traffic-system because of their visual coding system - this system is similar to AnyLogic.

 Overall, future work should focus on finding a system that can handle the processing needs of a complex, dynamic traffic-model and look into different methods of importing real world data into this system to then replicate the environments that were are looking to solve these problems for.